manforowicz/gday/gday_file_transfer/README.md

 # Example steps

-1. The peers use `encrypt_connection()` to wrap their TCP connection in an encrypted stream.
+1. The peers encrypt their connection, using a crate such as [gday_encryption](https://docs.rs/gday_encryption/).

 2. Peer A calls `get_file_metas()` to get a `Vec` of `FileMetaLocal` containing metadata about the files they'd like to send.